null-circle/Portfolio/Prime Numbered Dice/README.md

 >
 >Then they pass us only the list of results.
 >
->Is there any way for us to work out what the numbers on their die were, just from the results?
+>Is there any way for us to work out what the numbers on their die were, just from the results and just using Pandas?